 Salary paid already includes payment for public holidays.
 Claim should be for double time for all hours worked as you cannot take leave at another date/time.

 Casual Workers working on Public Holidays

-Current conditions of service do not provide for any enhancements to casual workers.
-If you are a casual worker working on a public holiday, you will be paid at plain time for hours worked.
+For casual workers, current conditions of service do not provide for any enhancements for casual workers.
+Casual workers working on a public holiday are paid at plain time for hours worked.

 Employees on standby/covering rota in a grade which enables standby/call out payments to be made

 Many employees have been required to provide support out of hours on a standby or call-out basis to support service delivery in response to COVID.
 Where your grade (up to and including Grade H) enables you to receive a standby and/or call out payment, this should be claimed/paid in line with normal terms and conditions.